ashykhov/TestTaskPhoneValidator/README.md

 ## Restrictions

-No regular expressions or third party libraries are allowed except test libraries for assertions if standard junit 4.x in not enough.
+No regular expressions except String.replaceAll or third party libraries are allowed except test libraries for assertions if standard junit 4.x in not enough.

 ## Current behaviour